 All groups traveling through Cataract Canyon must cross a portion of Lake Powell.
 The location where the river ends and the lake begins varies throughout the year.
 Given the distances involved and the frequency of strong, up-canyon winds, motors are recommended.
 Camping below Imperial Rapid is limited, especially for large groups.
 Many former camps are now perched on dried mud flats 20 to 30 feet above the river.

-Zebra Mussel Advisory
+Quagga/Zebra Mussel Advisory

 Due to the presence of invasive mussels in Lake Powell, all UT and AZ law requires boaters to clean, drain, and dry their vessels after takeout.
 More...